EPSB.ca » Schools » New Schools and Modernizations

 Edmonton Public Schools currently has one new school under construction, and funding for a number of upcoming projects.

-In November 2019, the Government of Alberta announced funding for a new Grades 10–12 school in southeast Edmonton.
-(Read the government news release.)
+In March 2023, the Government of Alberta announced funding for a new Grades K–9 school in west Edmonton.
+(Read the 2023 government news release.)

-Elder Dr. Francis Whiskeyjack School, located in the Meadows area, will open in September 2024.
+The new school, located in the Edgemont neighbourhood, will open in September 2027.

 This level of funding includes planning, design and preparing construction tender documents.
 Additional funding will be needed to construct schools funded at this level.
-One school received design funding in 2023:
+Three schools received design funding in 2024:

 • Glenridding Heights (southwest Edmonton)—Grades K–6